 Zantac, a popular antacid, is no longer available to consumers after concerns over the safety of the drug’s ingredients.
 Once available both in prescription and over-the-counter dosages, Zantac is now believed to cause various types of cancer.

 If you suffer from a condition linked to Zantac or if you lost a loved one to a Zantac-related disease, you may qualify for financial compensation.
-A personal injury lawyer with Loncar Lyon Jenkins can help you seek justice.
+A dangerous drug lawyer with Loncar Lyon Jenkins can help you seek justice.

 The FDA Requested the Removal of Zantac from the Market in 2020

 Per Reuters, Zantac (a brand-name version of the drug ranitidine) received approval for use in the United States in 1983.
 For decades, the antacid was widely prescribed and purchased over-the-counter (OTC) to treat indigestion, heartburn, gastric ulcers, and gastroesophageal reflux disease (GERD).

 However, in April 2020, the U.S. Food & Drug Administration (FDA) issued an official request to manufacturers for the removal of Zantac and all other generic ranitidine drugs from the market.
 The FDA also asked retailers to pull Zantac from shelves and advised consumers to dispose of ranitidine medications in their homes.

 Note that another OTC form of Zantac, called Zantac360, is currently available for purchase.
 This medication does not contain ranitidine and instead uses the active ingredient famotidine.
 You can no longer get a prescription for Zantac.

 Zantac Contained Dangerously High Levels of a Cancer-Causing Substance